surgical-robotics-ai/surgical_robotics_challenge/README.md

-# AMBF Surgical Robotics Challenge for ICRA 2026
+# AMBF Surgical Robotics Challenge

-This branch provides specific instructions for the [ICRA 2026 Surgical Robotics Challenge](https://surgical-robotics-ai.github.io/icra-competition-2026/index.html), which implements a peg transfer task using ROS2.
+This repository provides an open simulation environment for robotic suturing.

 Please check out the [Discussions tab](https://github.com/surgical-robotics-ai/surgical_robotics_challenge/discussions) to ask questions, post suggestions, connect with the community, and stay up to date with the challenge.

 ## Installation

-1. Install ROS2 Jazzy, which can be found [here](https://docs.ros.org/en/jazzy/Installation.html).
+1. Install ROS2 (any version should do).
+Instructions for Jazzy can be found [here](https://docs.ros.org/en/jazzy/Installation.html).

 2. Clone, build, and source `ambf-3.0` using these [instructions](https://github.com/WPI-AIM/ambf/wiki/Installing-AMBF).
+AMBF 3.0 also requires ROS, so skip the ROS-related instructions if you followed step 1 and vice-versa.

-3. Clone this repository (`icra2026-challenge` branch) to your local machine (recommended) OR use a Dockerfile
+3. Set up this repository using one of the following options:

-   a.
-Option 1: Clone repo to your local machine: Please refer to the [README](./scripts/README.md) in the [scripts](./scripts) folder for instructions on installing the Python package for system-wide access.
+  1. Local install (recommended): Refer to the [README](./scripts/README.md) in the [scripts](./scripts) folder for instructions on installing the Python package.

-   b.
-Option 2: Use Dockerfile: You can create Docker images by following the instructions [here](https://github.com/surgical-robotics-ai/docker_surgical_robotics_challenge).
+  2. Docker: Create Docker images by following the instructions [here](https://github.com/surgical-robotics-ai/docker_surgical_robotics_challenge).

 ## Running the simulation